-Transition from institutional to community care (deinstitutionalization, further as DI) is since 2011 one of the national social policies in Slovakia.
-Process of social services DI in Slovakia started before this year and has longer history.
-Our organisation Rada pre poradenstvo v sociálnej práci (Social Work Advisory Board - further SWAB) has DI as one of main goals since the establishment of organisation in 1990.
+The transition from institutional to community care (deinstitutionalisation, further known as DI) is since 2011 one of the national social policies in Slovakia.
+The process of social services DI in Slovakia started before this year and has a more extended history.
+Our organisation Rada pre poradenstvo v sociálnej práci (Social Work Advisory Board - further SWAB) has DI as one of the main goals since the organisation's establishment in 1990.

-In last 33 years there were several projects and affords to start DI process.
-The results of these affords are changing step-by-step the provision of social services and social support in Slovakia.
-We can divide this time in to two main stages - from 1990 - 2010 and from 2010 - until now.
+In the last 33 years, several projects and affords started the DI process.
+The results of these efforts have been changing the provision of social services and social support in Slovakia.
+We can divide this time into two main stages - from 1990 - 2010 and 2010 - until now.

-From 1990 - 2010 it was mostly non-governmental organisations who tried to start and change institutional provision of social services in Slovakia.
-The main trigger were poor quality of institutional services and ethical and humanistic questions around social services.
-DI became national social policy in late of year 2010 when EU stopped funding from ESIF towards institutional services in Slovakia.
+From 1990 - 2010, primarily non-governmental organisations tried to start and change Slovakia's institutional provision of social services.
+The primary triggers were poor quality of institutional services and ethical and humanistic questions about social services.
+DI became a national social policy in late 2010 when the EU stopped ESIF funding towards Slovakia's institutional services.

-Since 2011 is DI on paper one of main social policies in Slovakia, but in real life the process of DI is very slow, has many "enemies" specially between institutional social services providers, regional governments and municipalities and has very low political support on all levels of state.
-But on other hand there was done many small end also big changes which strengthen position of DI as a major need and policy in Slovakia.
+Since 2011, on paper, it has been one of the leading social policies in Slovakia.
+Still, in real life, DI is prolonged, has many "enemies", especially between institutional social services providers, regional governments and municipalities and has deficient political support on all state levels.
+On the other hand, many small and significant changes were made, strengthening DI's position as a substantial need and policy in Slovakia.

-In this analysis paper we are presenting short history of DI in Slovakia, current state of DI process and provision of support of people with disabilities.
+In this analysis paper, we present a short history of DI in Slovakia, the current state of the DI process, and the provision of support for people with disabilities.